egor-tensin/jekyll-theme/README.md

 Hide the navbar by setting either `site.settings.navbar.hide` or `page.navbar.hide` to `true`.

-Put a page on the navbar by defining setting `page.navbar_link` to `true` or a custom HTML string.
+Put a page on the navbar by defining setting `page.navbar.link` to `true` or a custom HTML string.
-Pages are sorted in the ascending order of `page.navbar_priority`.
+Pages are sorted in the ascending order of `page.navbar.priority`.
-If a page on the navbar is paginated, set `page.navbar_paginated` to `true` so that it doesn't appear two or more times.
+If a page on the navbar is paginated, set `page.navbar.paginated` to `true` so that it doesn't appear two or more times.
+You can add a glyphicon to the navbar link by settings `page.navbar.icon` to something like `home`, `envelope`, etc.

 ### Post feed